NeuroJSON/jnifti/JNifTi_specification.md

 From Table 2, six of the data types are composite data types and must be stored using the annotated array format (for both text and binary forms).

-Note that `double128` and `complex256` are not supported in the IEEE 754 specification, and therefore are type-casted to `uint8` buffers of the same length.
+Note that `double128` and `complex256` are stored by first type-casted to `uint8` buffers of the same length.
 The parsing of these data structures is application dependent.

 ##### complex64
 ```